Theob0t/castle/README.md

 All in all, we use the JSON file containing the 12 Relais & Châteaux hostel with a starred restaurant, their prices for each weekend of March (the Saturday night) and their availability.

 PS: To get all prices of March for every hostel in real time, *getPrice()* must be called before starting the app or be called continuously.
 That way, we could have displayed the most accurate and up-to-date list.
 But this *getPrice()* function takes around 10 min to generate the *March_WE.json* file.
-In order to avoid losing time while bulding the app, we ran the function once and used the json file created the 15th February 2019.
+In order to avoid losing time while building the app, we ran the function once and used the json file created the 15th February 2019.

 ## Build a Web App with ReactJS and create-react-app